-I’m currently a lecturer in the Department of Gender and Women’s Studies at the University of Wisconsin-Madison, where I teach courses on feminist theory and gender in cross-cultural perspective.
+Formerly, I lectured in the Department of Gender and Women’s Studies at the University of Wisconsin-Madison, teaching courses on feminist theory and gender in cross-cultural perspective.

 I earned my Ph.D in Cultural Anthropology in 2015 from the University of Wisconsin-Madison, with a Ph.D. minor in Russian, Central Asian, and East European Studies.
 My dissertation investigated the politics of gender and sexuality in Russia, examining how young feminist and LGBT activists made use of conflict to build solidarity within the anti-Putin opposition.
 That project was based on ethnographic fieldwork research conducted in Moscow in 2012 and 2013, an unexpectedly lively period for both street activism and state repression in Russia.
 You can find out more about my research here.